-First Alert Weather: First Alert Weather Day Through Tuesday
+First Alert Weather: First Alert Weather Day through Tuesday

 Specifics primarily for NE Fl./SE Ga. given *current* forecast track:

 Rainfall: Severe flooding is legitimate concern.
 Amounts through Wed. will average 6-12″, locally more.
-As much as 10-15″ possibly nearing 2 feet is well within the realm of ‘possibility’ from Lake City to Waycross eastward across SE Ga. as Debby slows & possibly even stalls.
-A strong/steady wind from the south Monday may push water from the St. Johns River into parts of downtown Jacksonville.
-The more north & west over N. Fl & SE Ga., the heavier the rain.
+As much as 10-15″ ... nearing 2 feet is well within the realm of ‘possibility’ from Lake City to Waycross eastward across SE Ga. as Debby slows.
+A strong/steady wind from the south Monday may push water from the St. Johns River into parts of downtown Jacksonville & - during times of heavy rain - flooding could become rather serious for a time.
+The more north & west over N. Fl & SE Ga., the greater the rain amounts.

 Ocean: Seas will average 7-12 feet off the Ga. & Fl. coast, possibly higher by Tuesday depending on exactly where Debby is & how strong.
 Surf will build to 6-10+ feet.
 The onshore wind component will not be long lasting which is a good thing for the beaches.